dhammacakka/americanmonk/content/posts/beautiful-meditation-details.md

 ---
-title: "What Is a Beautiful Mind in Meditation?"
+title: "The Beautiful Mind in Meditation?"
 date: 2025-07-06
 categories:
   - teaching